stanford-web-security/assign0/README.md

 learnyouhtml verify index.html # check that you did it correctly!
 ```

+If you get stuck, the web is your friend!
+You can quickly search for a topic and quickly refresh your memory.
+A good trick is to search for a concept along with the abbreviation `"mdn"`, short for [Mozilla Developer Network](https://developer.mozilla.org/en-US/) which is the best web resource for HTML and JavaScript APIs.
+So, for example if you want a refresher on how `<script>` tags work, you could search for `"script mdn"`.

 When you're finished with all the exercises, go on to the next part.

 ## Part 2 – JavaScripting Adventure!
 (20 points, 1 per exercise)